Please also see my All-Time World Cup Team Index.

 SW: Ciro Ferrara (Italy/Juventus)

-Ferrara's career with the Azzurri was limited by playing in the same period with Franco Baresi, Alessandro Costacurta, Pietro Vierchowod, Riccardo Ferri, Giuseppe Bergomi, etc. For club football, he played nearly a decade for Napoli during Diego Maradona's years before moving to Juvnetus.
-At Juventus, he won 6 scudettis and a single Champions' League.
+Ciro Ferrara was considered one of the best defenders in the world during his prime.
+However, his career with the Azzurri was limited by the same period with some of the greatest defenders in history.
+He only had 49 caps between 1987 and 2000.
+For club football, he played nearly a decade for Napoli during Duego Maradona's years before moving to Juvnetus.
+At Juventus, he won 6 scudettis and the Champions' League in the 1995-1996 season.

-Iuliano spent the bulk of his playing career from 1996 to 2005 with, Juventus, in the Serie A, a club with which he won several domestic and international trophies.
+Mark Iuliano spent the bulk of his playing career from 1996 to 2005 with, Juventus, in the Serie A, a club with which he won several domestic and international trophies.
 He later played briefly in Spain.
 At international level, he had 19 caps.
-He represented the Italy at UEFA Euro 2000, reaching the final, and at the 2002 World Cup.
+He represented the Italy at UEFA Euro 2000 with Italy reaching the final, and at the 2002 World Cup.

 Pessotto was given the nickname "Il Professorino" ("The Little Professor") by the fans, due to his glasses, his interest in philosophy and literature.
 He played most of his career with Juventus between 1995 to 2006.
 He represented his country at the 1998 FIFA World Cup, and at UEFA Euro 2000, reaching the final of the latter tournament.